 Unfortunately for end consumers, non-energy costs are set to rise year-on-year for the foreseeable future as investment in low-carbon generation continues.
 Indeed, industry estimates suggest that non-energy costs could make up 70% of the total bill by 2020, with non-domestic customers expected to be hit by higher price hikes than domestic customers.

 How can we help?

 With non-energy costs continuously changing and notoriously hard to predict, they need to be constantly monitored and analysed to ensure consumers can accurately budget for their future bills.
-Our latest market report, available to download here, breaks down each component that contributes to your bill, such as transmission and distribution, levy controls, and other industry and environmental costs, and provides a forecasted cost for 2018, a description of the charge, and advice what to do to counter some of these costs.
+Our latest blog breaks down each component that contributes to your bill, such as transmission and distribution, levy controls, and other industry and environmental costs, and provides a forecasted cost for 2018, a description of the charge, and advice what to do to counter some of these costs.

 Need help budgeting for the rise in energy costs?